opensaucebaus/cpanel-tools/README.md

 ## 🙏 Support

+If you find these tools useful, consider giving it a ⭐ on GitHub to help others discover it!

 If these tools made your life easier, please consider buying me a coffee (or a pizza)!
 Your support helps me a lot!